AndrewR270/Learning-Git/README.md

 ## Merge Conflicts (f1 and f2)

-This comment was made in branch f2.
+This comment was made on branch f2.